In this article, you’ll learn what is an electric circuit and it’s different types of circuits with diagrams.

 Electric Circuits and Types

-The Electric circuit is a path through which electric current flows.
 The figure represents a simple electric circuit.

 Depending upon the type of current flowing, the electric circuit is classified into D.C. circuit and A.C. circuit.

 - Different Types of Resistors and Their Applications

 - Different Types of Capacitors and Their Applications